The Board will investigate only complaints that allege a violation of Oregon law by a Board licensee.

 - Please provide as much detail about the incident as possible.

 - If any other doctors treated the patient before or after the incident, please include the names of these providers.

-If an investigation is conducted, the person who filed the complaint will be notified when the case is resolved and the circumstances under which it was resolved.
+The Board will notify the person filing the complaint about whether or not an investigation will occur.
+If an investigation is conducted, the person who filed the complaint also will be notified when the case is resolved and the circumstances under which it was resolved.
 Please note that complaints can take many months to resolve, so your patience during the investigative process is appreciated.
 At any time during the investigative process, persons who file complaints are welcome to contact the Board regarding the status of their complaint.